meghanaraobn/dynamic-topic-generation-llama3/README.md

   ```

 ## Models
-The pre-quantized 4-bit [unsloth/llama-3-8b-bnb-4bit](https://colab.research.google.com/drive/135ced7oHytdxu3N2DNe1Z0kqjyYIkDXp?usp=sharing) model, optimized for memory efficiency is used.
+Considering the available resources, the pre-quantized 4-bit [unsloth/llama-3-8b-bnb-4bit](https://colab.research.google.com/drive/135ced7oHytdxu3N2DNe1Z0kqjyYIkDXp?usp=sharing) model, optimized for memory efficiency is used.
 The model is fine-tuned using [LoRA (Low-Rank Adaptation)](https://www.entrypointai.com/blog/lora-fine-tuning/), which updates only a small fraction of parameters.
-The [unsloth](https://www.unsloth.ai/blog/llama3) configuration enhances performance with faster processing, support for longer context lengths, and reduced VRAM usage.
+The [unsloth](https://www.unsloth.ai/blog/llama3) configuration provides improved performance with faster processing, support for longer context lengths, and reduced VRAM usage.

 ## Prerequisites
 * Linux or macOS (recommended)